cryptostorage/cryptostorage.com/README.md

 # Introduction
 CryptoStorage is an open-source tool to generate cryptocurrency storage easily and securely.
 This tool generates [key pairs](https://cryptostorage.com/#faq_key_pair) in your device's browser which can store cryptocurrency offline (i.e. without exposing private keys to an internet-connected device).
-Generated key pairs can be printed to paper or saved to file for long-term "cold" storage.
+Generated key pairs can be saved to file or printed to paper for long-term "cold" storage.

 This tool is security-focused.
 Keys are generated only in your device's browser so funds are never entrusted to a third party.
 Keys can be passphrase-protected and [split into pieces](https://cryptostorage.com/#faq_split_keys) which can be geographically separated so funds are not accessible at any one location.
-[Recommendations are automatically provided](https://cryptostorage.com/#faq_recommendations) to improve the security of the tool's environment.
+[Recommendations](https://cryptostorage.com/#faq_recommendations) are automatically provided to improve the security of the tool's environment.

 # Main Features
 - Generate secure cold storage for multiple cryptocurrencies.